wp-plugins/suggest/readme.txt

 1. Copy "suggest.php" and folder (and content) "suggest" into /wp-content/plugins directory.
    Depending on the URI of your blog, you might need to configure the directory of the plug-in (step 4).

-2. Open index.php and search for a html form called "searchform" (in my case I searched for '<form id="searchform"') Add a name to the form tag: 'name="searchform"'
+2. Open the template file that contains your search box and search for a html form called "searchform" (in my case I opened header.php of my template and searched for '<form id="searchform"').
+Add a name to the form tag: 'name="searchform"'.
 Add the attribute 'autocomplete="off"' to the input field with the id "s" Change button name from "submit" to "subButton"

    my original form: